 “The first bean that I knew I was going to use was Cafe Justicia from the CCDA (Campesino Committee of the Highlands) … out of Guatemala.
 It’s an incredible group.
 I’ve met the growers multiple times and the coffee itself is excellent quality and certified organic.”— Patrick Dunham of Patrick’s Beans, interviewed by eatdrink.ca

-CCDA farmers usually carry out the coffee harvest from mid-November to late March.
+CCDA farmers carry out the coffee harvest from January to mid-March.
 As they are harvested, the coffee cherries are processed to parchment coffee at the CCDA’s mill and research centre at Cerro de Oro near Lake Atitlan.
 When all the coffee has been harvested, it is sent to Dinamica Crops in Guatemala City for preparation for export.
-The new crop is usually imported to Canada in July or August.
+The new crop is usually imported to Canada June-September.

 Choose the appropriate price list below to order just one bag or several pallets of green coffee.
 Organic certification and other documents for each coffee available on request.
 We often have stock on sale from previous harvests.
 Please check the price lists below for sale prices.